Jurien Bay, Western Australia: History

 The Jurien Bay "Blessing of the Fleet" festival commenced in the mid-1990s to commemorate the start of the crayfishing season in November each year.
 Following the opening of Indian Ocean Drive (the coastal route linking Perth) in 2010, the event was re-badged as the Indian Ocean Festival.

 Today, the town is experiencing a house building boom, as its population and popularity as a holiday destination grow.
 The principal employers in the town are housing and building construction, retail, tourism, and crayfishing.
 Local residents claim that the town's population more than doubles during the holiday season.
 The completion of Indian Ocean Drive, has afforded faster access to the Perth Metropolitan area as well as the neighbouring towns of Leeman, Cervantes and Green Head.
 The town has many facilities including a community resource centre, supermarket, police station, family resource and child daycare centre, skatepark and sporting facilities, recreational jetty, restaurants, small boat harbour and marina, sealed and lit airstrip and a medical centre; it also has a district high school, and is visited twice a week by a bus service from Perth operated by Integrity Coach Lines.

 In 2016 the Turquoise Way trail (shared use path) was extended southwards from the town to the Hill River so as to create a recreational cycling and walk/run course of 14.2 km.

 Jurien Bay is the seat of government for the Shire of Dandaragan and is the largest community in that shire.

 Geography

-Jurien Bay lies on Indian Ocean Drive, a new coastal route completed in 2010, on this route Jurien Bay is 220 km north of Perth and 195 km south of Geraldton.
+Jurien Bay lies on Indian Ocean Drive, a coastal route completed in 2010; on this route Jurien Bay is 220 km north of Perth and 195 km south of Geraldton.
 The town of Jurien Bay is surrounded by many national parks and reserves.
 Just east of Jurien Bay is the biodiversity hotspot that is the Lesueur National Park.
 The town lies adjacent to the Jurien Bay Marine Park.
 Jurien Bay has an airport.